moliver28/research-handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 We recommend that applicants begin the renewal process at least one month in advance of their renewal dates to ensure sufficient processing time.

-#### How does someone renew their membership in the GitLab for Open Soure Program?
+#### How does someone renew their membership in the GitLab for Open Source Program?

 Subscriptions granted under the GitLab for Open Source Program do not auto-renew.
 To request a renewal, program members should complete the [program application](https://about.gitlab.com/solutions/open-source/join/).